djmaity/allostery/README.md

 Cleans the data from AlloSteric Database (ASD) and fetches the active site information from UniProt and Mechanism and Catalytic Site Atlas (M-CSA).
 The final output of this notebook can be split into training, validation and test set for developing AI methods for allosteric site prediction.

-Download the ASD_Release_202306_XF.tar.gz archive from https://mdl.shsmu.edu.cn/ASD/module/download/download.jsp?tabIndex=1 and extract it in the data directory of this repository before running the notbook.
+Download the ASD_Release_202306_XF.tar.gz archive from https://mdl.shsmu.edu.cn/ASD/module/download/download.jsp?tabIndex=1 and extract it in the data directory of this repository before running the notbook so that the path is data/ASD_Release_202306_XF contain XML files

 ## 02_Compare_Training_Sets_of_Exisiting_Allosteric_Site_Prediction_Tools.ipynb
 Identifies the UniProt and PDB IDs of the proteins in the training sets of existing allosteric site prediction tools.